dnknth/ldap-ui/README.md

 * [pip](https://packaging.python.org/tutorials/installing-packages/)
 * [python-ldap](https://pypi.org/project/python-ldap/)

-Install them via your favourite package manager, then run.
+Download static assets into ```static/vendor``` and set up a virtual Python environment in ```venv``` with:

 ​    make setup

-This installs the static assets into ```static/vendor``` and sets up a virtual Python environment.

-Adjust the configuration in `settings.py`.
-It should be self-explaining and is very short.
-Then run the app with
+Check the configuration in `settings.py`.
+It is very short and should be self-explaining (Python literacy helps).

+## Usage

+Run the app with

 ​    make run

 and head over to http://localhost:5000/.

-## Usage

-The app always requires authentication, even if the directory may permit anonymous access.
+The app always requires authentication, even if the directory permits anonymous access.
 User credentials are validated by the LDAP directory.
 What a particular user can see (and edit) is governed entirely by directory access rules.

+## Caveats

+* The software has not been thoroughly tested.
+It likely has bugs.
+Do not use for production directories.
+* It works with [OpenLdap](http://www.openldap.org) using simple authentication.
+Other directories and authentication schemes have not been tested.
+* Currently, only plain-text is supported for new passwords.
+If the LDAP server does not hash them automatically, they are stored as-is.

 ## Acknowledgements

 The Python backend uses [Flask](http://flask.pocoo.org/).
-Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this beautifully simple web framework!
+Kudos for [Armin Ronacher](http://lucumr.pocoo.org) and the [other authors](http://flask.pocoo.org/docs/1.0/license/#authors) of this beautifully simple framework!

-The Frontend is just one HTML page.
-Thanks to the fantastic [Bootstrap Vue](https://bootstrap-vue.js.org) components and [vue.js](https://vuejs.org), it was a breeze to write it.
+The HTML frontend uses the fantastic [Bootstrap Vue](https://bootstrap-vue.js.org) components.
+It was fun to write it.

 ## TODO

-* Copy entries
+* Add support for password algorithms
 * Add LDIF export / import
-* Add password algorithms, password verification